-This course aims to inspire aspiring new authors and enthusiastic readers to discover Mexican Literature through the extensive revision of short stories and short novels that the instructor considers a significant influence in her writing works.
+This course aims to inspire enthusiastic readers to discover Mexican literature through the extensive review of fundamental stories and novels of Mexican literature.

 The selected readings have the following characteristics: